Holiday inspiration currently loading...

 A favourite wayside inn for centuries – and in the same family for many generations – this hotel has been sensitively and carefully restored in keeping with the building, its history and architecture.
 Each room is individual and elegantly furnished and divided between the inn itself and the adjacent “First House”, another building of a similar era, but closer to the loch shore.

-The hotel has an enviable reputation for ambience, friendliness and fresh cuisine.
+The hotel has an enviable reputation for atmosphere, friendliness and fresh cuisine.
 With its original flagstone floors and roaring log and peat fires, this is a lively haunt for both local characters and visitors alike with a choice of real ales, 100 malt whiskies and an extensive wine list.
-The emphasis on the menu is using the very best of local quality, well hung West Highland beef and lamb and seafood
+The emphasis on the menu is using the very best of local quality, from Highland beef and lamb to seafood.

 Originally the home of Loch Linnhe’s Pier Master, this historic restaurant, with its adjacent modern residence, really is a special place to contemplate the dramatic beauty of the west coast.
 Mouthwatering langoustines and lobster are kept fresh off the end of the pier before being served to you in the cosy conviviality of one of Argyll’s finest restaurants.
 As you contemplate the sunset over the distant Morvern hills, you may be lucky enough to glimpse otters and seals.

-There will be plenty of time today also to explore nearby Glencoe, or visit the unique Slate Islands, perhaps taking lunch in Oban – which proclaims itself as the seafood capital of Scotland.
-Alternatively leave the car and take the passenger ferry to the isle of Lismore, to walk and relax.
+There will be plenty of time today to explore nearby Glencoe or visit the unique Slate Islands, perhaps taking lunch in Oban – which proclaims itself as the seafood capital of Scotland.
+Alternatively leave the car behind and take the passenger ferry across to the nearby isle of Lismore: there’s not a lot to do but this is a great place to walk and relax while taking in the coastal scenery.

-Your next destination is in one of the most scenically beautiful and secluded locations in the whole of Scotland, around 3 hours drive north from your first base, in the wild and rugged area of Wester Ross.
+Your next destination is in one of the most scenically beautiful and secluded locations in the whole of Scotland, around three hours’ drive away, in the wild and rugged area of Wester Ross.

-This morning you drive north towards Gairloch for a truly unique experience, perhaps the highlight of the trip.
-You will join a local fisherman on his working boat as he gathers his creels then back on dry land you’ll enjoy a seafood lunch from some of the harvest, cooked for you by the loch shore.
-A fitting end to your exploration of this country’s seafood treasures.
+This morning you drive north towards Gairloch for a unique experience, perhaps the highlight of your trip.
+You will join a local fisherman on his working boat as he gathers his creels.
+It’s hard work bringing in the catch, less so for you watching!
+He will happily share stories and information about the local area as well as his profession.
+Once back on dry land you’ll enjoy a seafood lunch from some of the harvest, cooked for you by the loch shore.
+You’ll struggle to taste seafood as fresh as this anywhere in the world.

 Your route will take you first to Inverness then south through the Highlands.